Consequences of Brexit for

 However, they also see that volumes have been affected by Brexit and the new tax regime and that low-value items in particular have been reduced.
 The effort due to the data requirements has also had a negative impact and led to customer and volume losses.

-A simple solution for e-commerce is needed!
+A simple solution for e-commerce is needed

 If you want to participate in the growth market of Great Britain as an EU trader or Swiss online trader, or if you don't want to annoy or lose British customers, you have to face these new circumstances.
 There are various solutions - the right one for you is also available!